 Note: Hello, all you devils!
 This is my first story after 7 years or more of only following and reading on this site.
 As you can imagine I'm rather nervous about doing this, since a.
 I'm not a writer, just an amateur, and b.
 Well, this is the first time I publish anything.

 Things you need to know: I'm going to section the storyline into different titled stories.
 Prequel goes in one, Season 2 into the second, Season 3 into the third, and so one and so forth.
 I do this because I don't want to have a story with 100 chapters.
 When I see fics that long, it just makes me too lazy to read them.
-I almost have the prequel finished, there are still some changes at the end that I'm rewriting.
-The prequel is more of an introduction to my OC (background and such) and to establish a connection with Rick which will be used later on.

 For now this is all I have to announce, so the only thing left to say is, Enjoy!